prashjet/popkinmocks/docs/source/user/constructing_models.md

 * we use exact expressions for Fourier transforms to evaluate datacubes for parameterised components,
 * we use [exact expressions](https://en.wikipedia.org/wiki/Mixture_distribution#Moments) to evaluate moments for mixture components.

 This notebook will demonstrate each option.
-To ensure that these examples run quickly when building the documentation, we will restrict the size of the problem to something manageable: we _thin_ the parameters of our SSP grid, and use fairly coarse spatial and velocity discretisations for the cube:
+To ensure that these examples run quickly when building the documentation, we will restrict the size of the problem to something manageable: we downsample the parameters of our SSP grid using the `rebin` parameters, and use fairly coarse spatial and velocity discretisations for the cube:

 ```{code-cell}
 import numpy as np